Girls in Love (TV series)

-Girls in Love is a British teen drama television series produced by Granada Television which aired on CITV.
+Girls in Love is a British teen comedy-drama television series produced by Granada Television that aired on CITV from 1 April 2003 to 20 May 2005 for two series.
 It is based on the 1997 novel of the same name, both created by English author Jacqueline Wilson.
-The show ran for two series from 1 April 2003 until 20 May 2005.
-It was filmed in Manchester, United Kingdom.
+The show was filmed in Manchester, England.

-Plot
+Premise

-Three teenage girls — Ellie (Hallinan), Magda (Abrahams) and Nadine (Kwolek) — are best friends that go through the somewhat weird and wonderful world of boys together.
-The show is narrated by Ellie, and normally portrays her life events in her sketchbook, which blends the show's live action with animation in a similar manner to the US teen sitcom Lizzie McGuire.
+Three teenage girls—Ellie, Magda and Nadine—are best friends that go through the somewhat weird and wonderful world of boys together.
+The show is narrated by Ellie, and normally portrays her life events in her sketchbook, which blends the show's live action with animation in a similar manner to the American teen sitcom Lizzie McGuire.
 She lives with her father and his girlfriend (later wife) Anna, and her youngest half-brother Benedict "Eggs".